MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/firewall-csp.md

 <!-- Device-MdmStore-HyperVVMSettings-{VMCreatorId}-DefaultInboundAction-Description-Begin -->
 <!-- Description-Source-DDF -->
 This value is the action that the Hyper-V Firewall does by default (and evaluates at the very end) on inbound connections.
 The allow action is represented by 0x00000000; 0x00000001 represents a block action.
 Default value is 1 [Block].
 This value controls the settings for all profiles.
-It is recommended to instead use the profile setting value under the profile subtree.
+It's recommended to instead use the profile setting value under the profile subtree.
 <!-- Device-MdmStore-HyperVVMSettings-{VMCreatorId}-DefaultInboundAction-Description-End -->

 <!-- Device-MdmStore-HyperVVMSettings-{VMCreatorId}-DefaultInboundAction-Editable-Begin -->